Semiconductor Equipment: Supercycle Or Bubble?

 Comparison of Semiconductor and Semiconductor Equipment Growth Trendlines

-If we look at the graph above, there is another important takeaway- semiconductor equipment billings between 1995 and 2017 have a computer-generated trendline (blue dotted line) that is almost flat - approximately $1.2 billion in 1995 growing to $1.3 billion in 2017.
-This represents a growth of 8.3% over the 22 year period or 0.38% per year.
+If we look at the graph above, there is another important takeaway - semiconductor equipment billings between 1995 and 2017 have a computer-generated trendline (blue dotted line) that is almost flat - approximately $1.2 billion in 1995 growing to $1.3 billion in 2017.
+This represents a growth of 8.3% over the 22-year period or 0.38% per year.

-Semiconductor sales exhibited a computer-generated trendline (red dotted line) that grew from $9.6 billion in 1995 to $29.0 billion in 2017 - a growth of 202.1% over the 22 year period or 9.2% per year.
+Semiconductor sales exhibited a computer-generated trendline (red dotted line) that grew from $9.6 billion in 1995 to $29.0 billion in 2017 - a growth of 202.1% over the 22-year period or 9.2% per year.

 Investor Takeaway